 Good writers piece together an intriguing tale that keeps you turning the pages.
 Film directors bring a script to life so that you can’t take your eyes off the screen.
 It’s the same with photography.
-Photographers need to compose an image that catches your eye and takes you straight to the focal point.
+Photographers aim to compose photos that catch the eye and take you straight to the focal point.
 To do this you must understand the principle of emphasis in photography composition.

 What is emphasis in photography?